kalemaria/pycurv/README.md

 ## 'scripts_running_mindboggle_and_freesurfer' folder
-Python and bash scripts running Mindboggle (Klein et al. 2017, PLoS Computational Biology) and FreeSurfer (Pienaar et al. 2008, International Journal of Imaging Systems and Technology) curvature estimation functions,
+Python and bash scripts running Mindboggle (Klein et al. 2017, PLoS Computational Biology) and FreeSurfer (Pienaar et al. 2008, International Journal of Imaging Systems and Technology) curvature estimation functions and extracting the values to CSV files.

 ## 'testing' package
 This package was used for testing our and external curvature estimation